 The College of Education’s physical education program offers a bachelor’s degree, two master’s degree options, a doctorate and a minor in athletic coaching.
 Undergraduate and graduate students become teachers who support people with and without disabilities in their journey toward physical fitness.
 Doctoral candidates learn firsthand about training teachers by playing a critical role in preparing pre-service teachers, as well as leading and supporting research in exciting and innovative areas of study.

 “We are very proud of the recognition of our outstanding faculty’s national and international leadership and funded research in adapted physical education, motor competence and comprehensive school physical activity,” says Jon Pedersen, dean of the College of Education.

 ShanghaiRanking Consultancy, the official publisher of the Global Ranking of Sport Science Schools and Departments, is regarded as one of the three most influential rankers of international universities and has been cited by numerous publications including Inside Higher Ed, The Guardian and The Christian Science Monitor.
 The organization has published academic rankings since 2009, but 2016 was the first year it included sport science schools and departments.

 The data used to determine the rankings is collected from the Web of Science database with a time window of five years.
-For more information about the methodology and indicators of the ranking or to view a complete list of the top schools, visit the Global Ranking of Sport Science Schools and Departments website.

 Share this Story!
 Let friends in your social network know what you are reading about